rht-labs/lodestar-backend/deployment/README.md

 | `mongodbDatabase` | Application database name |
 | `mongodbAdminPassword` | Admin password for MongoDB |

 This will spin up all of the usual resources that this service needs in production, plus a `BuildConfig` configured to build it from source from the Git repository specified.
-To trigger this build, use `oc start-build omp-backend`.
+To trigger this build, use `oc start-build lodestar-backend`.

 # Local Development